mafifafm/pxt-microbit/docs/projects/music.md

 [{
-  "name": "Hack Your Headphones", "url":"/projects/hack-your-headphones", "description": "Hook up your headphones to the micro:bit, does that sound good to you?", "imageUrl":"/static/mb/projects/a6-music.png"
+  "name": "Hack Your Headphones", "url":"/projects/hack-your-headphones", "description": "Hook up your headphones to the Ragga, does that sound good to you?", "imageUrl":"/static/mb/projects/a6-music.png"
 }, {
   "name": "Banana Keyboard",